crest-deep/MED-Task/README.md

 You can download the code and do your own experiments freely.

 The required data for developing the system is located in Tsubame.
-For the detailed information of accessing the data, please refer to `Part II: Data`.
+For the detailed information of accessing the data, please refer to `Part I: Data`.

 If you have any questions or requirements, please do not hesitate to contact us under `mengxi at ks.cs.titech.ac.jp`, `ryamamot at ks.cs.titech.ac.jp`.